m-redding/ProposalEdits/final-sp-proposal.md

 However, the recommended approach with the streaming producer is to send it without a key or partition id unless events need to be sent to the same partition.
 This allows the application to take advantage of all the available partitions.

 ### Core Failures
+TODO: reformat the following to mirror ordering mattering and not mattering
 #### Kafka: Dealing with non-retriable errors
 ```java
 private Properties kafkaProps = new Properties();